The Backbeat

 BPM in Strudel

-cycles per minute.
+However, Strudel does not work directly with BPM.
+Instead, Strudel uses CPM cycles per minute.
 Since we use 4 beats per cycle, you just divide by 4.
-So to convert BPM
+So to convert BPM to CPM, we use this formula:

-setcpm(BPM / pulses_per_cycle)
+setcpm(BPM / beats_per_cycle)

-Therefore, for a song at 90 BPM, we write setcpm(90/4)
+Therefore, for a song at 90 BPM, we write setcpm(90/4).

 There is another way to indicate the speed in Strudel CPS (cycles per second).

-means that there is 1 cycle per second and therefore each beat (if we have 4 notes) will last 0.25 seconds (1/4 = 0.25).
+setcps(1) means that there is 1 cycle per second and therefore each beat (if we have 4 notes) will last 0.25 seconds (1/4 = 0.25).

 More Iconic Beats